HHSCS/Info/darules.md

 Grounds for impeachment of an officer include:

 - Consistent failure to perform their duties as an officer
-- Lack of interest in the club, as evidenced by repeated non-attendance of club meetings and events, with no provided or a trivial explanation.
+- Lack of interest in the club, as evidenced by repeated non-attendance of club meetings and events, with no provided or a trivial explanation, without presidential permission.
 - Flagrant violation of any of the statues listed in this constitution, without penance

+As the 2nd bullet point of the previous list explains, officers may be impeached for frequently missing club meetings and events, with a trivial explanation provided.
+Therefore, examples of trivial and non-trivial excuses should be defined here, as a metric to compare an actual excuse against, to determine of which type it is.

+###### Non-Trivial Excuses: ######

+- "I was sick."
+- "I had an appointment I needed to attend."
+- "There was a significant family event that I needed to attend/take care of."
+- "Something bad would happen to me if I attend."
+- "I have no money, and this is a paid event."
+- "My mom said no."

+###### Trivial Excuses: ######

+- "I didn't really feel like attending."
+- "I was hungry, so I went to grab a bite to eat, instead."
+- "This cool new movie came out today, and I went to see it."